THIS WEEK ON

 Black and Brown girls are often mischaracterized, mislabeled and misunderstood.

-A recent Georgetown Law study found that Black girls, compared to white girls of the same age, are perceived to:
+A Georgetown Law study found that Black girls, compared to white girls of the same age, are perceived to:

 need less nurturing